 Good time to visit

 Average time to visit

 All year round destination.
 Due to its position on the equator and its altitude, Quito’s temperature varies greatly between night and day.
 Daytime temperatures average 23-25ºC, while at night temperatures drop to around 10ºC.
 In general, days are clear in the morning and cloud over in the afternoon, with rain common in the afternoon.
 The drier season runs from the end of May to the end September, with another brief summertime in early December (which coincides nicely with the city’s fiestas).

-Call us on 020 3993 9308 to start planning your holiday to Hacienda San Agustin de Callo or take a look at our itineraries to Ecuador
+To start planning your holiday to Hacienda San Agustin de Callo

 Enveloped in the foothills of Ecuador's Cotopaxi volcano, the historic and unique Hacienda San Agustin de Callo is built on the site of an Incan fortress and the perfect base to explore the National Park and beautiful surrounding Andean villages.

 Set at the foothill of the Andes, the unique family-run Hacienda de San Agustin is steeped in history.
 The current hacienda is set on the site of a 15th century Incan palace, which was also once an Agustin convent.
 Today, relics of the past still remain, with a significant part of the Incan walls preserved and carefully blended with the more recent architecture.
 The central courtyard itself is a fine example of different eras, with Inca, Spanish colonial and Republic styles all existing side by side.

 Hacienda San Agustin de Callo has a truly eclectic style; the cosy guest rooms and suites are adorned with extravagant murals, brightly painted walls, carved woods and local textiles.
 All have log fires and some are even found in the bathrooms.